 Hepatitis B vaccine

 The hepatitis B virus can be spread through contact with blood, saliva, body tissues, or the fluids of an infected person.
 Many people who contract hepatitis B never discover the source of their infection.
-Infants are at special risk because if they become infected at birth, 90% of them will develop a life-long hepatitis B infection and 25% of those will develop liver cancer or liver failure later in life.
+Infants are at special risk because if they become infected at birth, 90% of them will develop a lifelong hepatitis B infection and 25% of those will develop liver cancer or liver failure later in life.
 Hepatitis B infections can also occur through household contact, usually with relatives.
 Approximately three thousand new cases of acute hepatitis B are reported in the U.S. each year.
 It is estimated that there are 850,000–2.2 million people living with chronic hepatitis B infections in the U.S.

 Reactions to the vaccine, if any, tend to be mild, such as soreness at the injection site or slight fever.